Center for Cybersecurity & Intelligence Studies

 Krebs On Security

-- Microsoft today released security updates to fix at least 67 vulnerabilities in its Windows operating systems and software.
-Redmond warns that one of the flaws […]
+- Microsoft Corp. today issued security updates to fix more than 80 vulnerabilities in its Windows operating systems and software.
+There are no known "zero-day" or […]

 Secure World